 Students explore the Chihuahuan Desert, crossing mountainous terrain and traveling through water-polished canyons.
 At altitudes of 2,000-8,000 feet, the vast Chisos Mountains offer varied and exciting backpack terrain.
 The small group will hike both on and off trail, crossing mountain passes, exploring immense canyons and traversing a rugged desert where atmospheric clarity and wide-open spaces make distances deceiving and navigation challenging.
 While hiking, students will learn desert travel skills such as strategies for water management and environmental preservation and the finer points of balance and foot placement on rough terrain.

 After first learning basic whitewater strokes in calm areas, students begin the expedition.
-Paddling as a group, students spend two weeks traveling downriver through sections of calm currents and whitewater.
+Paddling as a group, students spend around two weeks traveling downriver through sections of calm currents and whitewater.
 The waters of the Rio Grande offer beginning paddlers a progressive challenge and a perfect place to learn and hone skills.
 Instructors assist students in mastering skills of paddling, scouting and running rapids.
 Students learn all the skills they need to move efficiently downriver.
 As there are only two students in a whitewater canoe everyone has the opportunity to "captain their watercraft."
 Students learn to adapt to the river and desert environments and reset their internal clock to rise with the sun and sleep with the moon.

-During three climbing days, students learn about general rock climbing equipment, safety and etiquette.
+During climbing days, students learn about general rock climbing equipment, safety and etiquette.
 Students have many opportunities to climb, belay and rappel while learning and employing safety systems that are compliant with national standards.
 The rock climbing sites provide a number of different route options including cracks, sheer faces and chimneys.
 Regardless of a student’s rock climbing background, they are sure to find a route that will engage them and encourage the expansion of their comfort zone.

 Looking out over the top of the boreal forest, the high ropes course is an incredible obstacle course set 30 feet in the air.
 Students swing from Tarzan ropes, walk on tightrope wires and climb a cargo net before jumping on the zip line for an exhilarating ride back to solid ground.